1848 French presidential election: Electoral system

-The Constitutional Committee decided that the presidential executive should be chosen by universal male suffrage in late May.
+The Constitutional Committee decided that the presidential executive should be chosen by universal male suffrage with secret ballots in late May.
 The procedure for presidential election was ratified by referendum on 6 October and included in the Constitution, which was adopted on 12 November.
 Most prominent political figures in France supported election by popular vote.
-Cavaignac repeatedly opposed legal measures that could have hindered Louis Napoleon, offering various justifications that it's better for the Republic.
+Cavaignac repeatedly opposed legal measures that could have hindered Louis Napoleon, offering various justifications that it was better for the Republic.
 Alexis de Tocqueville argued "the executive would be too weak if chosen by the Assembly."
 By the time the Constitution came up for debate in October, opposition to general election for president consisted of monarchists and republicans trying to stop Louis Napoleon.
 The election was scheduled for 10 December.

 The constitution only included provision for one round, and in the absence of a majority for any candidate, the National Assembly would have decided the victor.
 Louis-Eugène Cavaignac seemed certain to win if the election reached the National Assembly.
 Louis Napoleon was widely expected to win but it was unclear by what percentage he would win.
 There was a real chance that he would lack an outright majority and thus be defeated in the Assembly.